acm-projects/D.I.Y.A/README.md

    - If account exists: **log in** and join the group. :contentReference[oaicite:2]{index=2}

 ### Student view (inside a group)
-- Student dashboard shows all groups.
+- The student dashboard shows all groups.
-- If they arrived via invite link, a popup asks to join:
+- If they arrived via invite link, a pop-up asks to join:
-  - Accept: group is added to dashboard
+  - Accept: group is added to the dashboard
-  - Reject: popup closes and nothing changes :contentReference[oaicite:3]{index=3}
+  - Reject: popup closes, and nothing changes:contentReference[oaicite:3]{index=3}
 - Inside a group, the **Forum Page** is the opening page (reddit-style).
   - Post questions (text and optionally an image)
   - Duplicate detection while typing: